nathaneltitane/l2cu/README.md

 ### L²CU: LDraw Linux Command line Utility

-This project aims at providing any user running a Linux-based distribution with the tools to handle LDraw model file related operations, on multiple models and/or project files at the same time.

-L²CU stems from a set of independant scripts that were written over the last few years to respond to an obvious need for an efficient management of LDraw model files in several ways: bulk editing of tags properties and attributes.
+L²CU stems from a set of independant scripts that were written over the last few years to respond to an obvious need for an efficient management of LDraw model files in several ways: bulk editing of LDraw model files.

 Most older and even more modern editors miss that mark to provide such features and that is where L²CU tries to fill the gap in a simple, user-friendly way.